EXA Global Value Chain (GVC)

 Standard connectors to read relevant finance and logistics information from source systems – from SAP R/3 to SAP S/4HANA

-Data harmonization even when facing master data challenges, such as material number breaks, UoM breaks, or business partner breaks in intercompany transactions
+Data harmonization even when facing master data challenges, such as material number breaks, UoM breaks, or business partner breaks in IC transactions

 Value chains fully in sync with pieces of information in underlying ERP systems